basarat/algorithms/src/heap/README.md

 > In this lesson we discuss the key operations of the Heap data stucture along with their performance.
 We then implement the data stucture using TypeScript / JavaScript.

-The heap data structure is called a heap because it satisfies the heap property: if P is a parent node of C, then the key (the value) of node P is less than the key of node C.
+The heap data structure is called a heap because it satisfies the heap property: if P is a parent node of C, then the value of node P is less than the value of node C.

 * Its nice to have a mental model of a heap as a `complete binary tree`.
 * Here we have a graph of nodes `a,b,c,d,e`